 ※ The Beaver‘s lace making is “wrong” (in Carroll’s view) if lace making stands for vivisection.

 ※ Lewis Carroll liked to create “portmanteau words”.
-The Boots could be the maker of Bonnets and Hoods.
+I suggest that the Boots is the maker of Bonnets and Hoods.

 ※ Of course there also is the possibility that I suffer from apophenia.